School Board Policy 201 -

 A. The School Board is the governing body of the school district.
 As such, the School Board has responsibility for the care, management, and control over public schools in the school district.

 B. Generally, elected members of the School Board have binding authority only when acting as a School Board legally in session, except where specific authority is provided to School Board members or officers individually.
 Generally, the School Board is not bound by an action or statement on the part of an individual School Board member unless the action is specifically directed or authorized by the School Board.

 “School Board” means the governing body of the school district.

 A. The membership of the School Board consists of seven elected directors.
 The term of office is four years.

 B. There may be other ex officio members of the School Board as provided by law.
 The Superintendent is an ex officio member.

 C. A majority of voting members constitutes a quorum.
 The act of the majority of a quorum is the act of the School Board.

 V. Powers and Duties

-C. The school board shall superintend and manage the schools of the school district; adopt rules for their organization, government, and instruction; prescribe textbooks and courses of study; and make and authorize contracts.
+C. The School Board shall superintend and govern the schools of the school district; adopt rules for their organization, government, and instruction; approve courses of study; and make and authorize contracts.